Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 ### Results

-As it turns out, the _Ameo activation function has perfect solutions for **224/256** of the 3-input boolean functions and can correctly model the 32 others_.
+_The Ameo activation function has lossless solutions for **224/256** of the 3-input boolean functions and can perfectly classify the 32 others with some small error_.

 These 224 functions with solutions do include the conditional `a ? b : c` which can be solved with parameters of `x_weight: -1, y_weight: 3, z_weight: 2, bias: -1`